imbforge/NGSpipe2go/pipelines/breaktag/README.md

-# bliss pipeline
+# BreakTag pipeline
-Here we provide the tools to perform paired end or single read bliss raw data processing.
+Here we provide the tools to perform paired end or single read BreakTag raw data processing.
 The pipeline is also valid for (s)BLISS data.
-As input files you may use either zipped fastq-files (.fastq.gz) or mapped read data (.bam files).
+As input files you may use either gzipped fastq-files (.fastq.gz) or mapped read data (.bam files).
 In case of paired end reads, corresponding fastq files should be named using *.R1.fastq.gz* and *.R2.fastq.gz* suffixes.
 Some steps of the pipeline are based on the [blissNP pipeline](https://github.com/BiCroLab/blissNP) developed at the BriCo lab for BLISS data.

 ## The pipelines includes the following steps